The Quantum Formalism Revisited

 \section{Introduction}

 \emph {Quantum mechanics} is the most successful theory of physics for model building from subatomic to cosmic length scales.
-As its name, coined by {\scshape Born} \cite{Bo1924}, suggests, the theory was needed because the time-honored and well-established \emph {classical mechanics} of {\scshape Newton, Lagrange}, and {\scshape Hamilton} had turned out to be unable to explain the \emph{quantized} or portioned energy values observed in atomic physics.
-Very likely, most physicists had expected a more or less refined version to emerge from classical mechanics, but after {\scshape Heisenberg}'s landmark paper \cite{Hei1925} and the subsequent development of the formalism by him and other brilliant physicists in the mid-1920s it became clear that quantum mechanics is not just an evolution, but a scientific revolution.
-Its startling implications are not only of fundamental importance for most of physics, but also for our understanding of Nature, for the general philosophy of science, and also for the theoretical and technological achievements obtained for the more recent topics of quantum information, communication, and computer science with its now omnipresent effects on our everyday lives.
+As its name suggests, probably first coined by {\scshape Born} \cite{Bo1924}, the theory was needed because the time-honored and well-established \emph {classical mechanics} of {\scshape Newton, Lagrange}, and {\scshape Hamilton} had turned out to be unable to explain the \emph{quantized} or portioned energy values observed in atomic physics.
+Very likely, most physicists had expected a more or less refined version to emerge from classical mechanics, but after {\scshape Heisenberg}'s landmark paper \cite{Hei1925} and the subsequent development of the formalism by him and other brilliant physicists in the mid-1920s, it became clear that quantum mechanics is not just an evolution, but a scientific revolution.
+Its startling implications are not only of fundamental importance for most of physics, but also for our understanding of Nature and the philosophy of science.
+They are also responsible for the theoretical and technological achievements obtained for the more recent topics of quantum information, communication, and computer science with its now omnipresent effects on our everyday lives.

 In this contribution I review some aspects of the {\scshape Hilbert}-space formalism for quantum systems in terms of its structural elements, its main notions, and its most important mathematical consequences.
-For this purpose I start out in the next section – making up roughly one half of the text – by comparing \emph{canonical} classical (statistical) mechanics to the corresponding quantum mechanics, with an emphasis on the latter.
-This seems to be reasonable, because it reflects the historical development and most of the thereby mentioned quantal notions and consequences retain their significance for non-mechanical quantum systems like ``pure'' spin systems, which only appear in the subsequent sections.
+For this purpose I start out in the next section – making up roughly one half of the text – with comparing \emph{canonical} classical (statistical) mechanics to the corresponding quantum mechanics, with an emphasis on the latter.
+This seems to be reasonable, because (i) it reflects the historical development and (ii) most of the mentioned quantum notions and consequences retain their significance for non-mechanical quantum systems such as pure spin systems, which only appear in the subsequent sections.